KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/thesis_report.md

 ## Conclusions
 How secure is the system?

+## Future work
+Interesting findings that weren't a part of the scope that can be a part of future work.
+For example if the firmware was excluded it could be listed here as an interesting component to investigate.

 An example of a previous thesis report (which does not follow the above template, alas) can be found [here](https://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1358429&dswid=9571).